munificent/craftinginterpreters/book/closures.md

 If you're familiar with JavaScript, you probably know that variables declared using `var` are implicitly *hoisted* to the surrounding function or top level scope.
-It's as if you really wrote:
+It's as if you really wrote this:

 ```js
 var closures = [];